brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 - 7.0% explicitly mentioned loss of human connection
 - 73% mentioned other impacts or remained neutral

-**Why This Matters:** AI-Reliant users hold a nuanced dual perspective—they acknowledge potential negative impacts on social fabric while simultaneously viewing AI relationships as beneficial overall.
-They see AI as a **supplement rather than replacement** for human connection, distinguishing it from social media's perceived harms.
+**Why This Matters:** AI-Reliant users hold a surprisingly **nuanced dual perspective** that defies simple categorization.
+They acknowledge potential negative impacts on social fabric (especially for vulnerable populations like children) while simultaneously viewing AI relationships as beneficial overall.
+This suggests they see AI as a **supplement rather than replacement** for human connection.
+Critically, the more favorable view of AI chatbots compared to social media indicates people differentiate between types of technology impact—possibly because AI offers more personalized, supportive interactions rather than the performative nature of social media.

 ---